rartino/OPTIMADE/optimade.rst

 For the JSON response format, the resource object metadata field is used, see `JSON Response Schema: Common Fields`_.

 The metadata property is a dictionary of format specified by the field :field:`x-optimade-metadata-definition` in the Property Definition of the field, see `Property Definitions`_.
-Database providers are allowed to define their own metadata properties in :field:`x-optimade-metadata-definition`, but the MUST use the database-specific prefix even for metadata for database-specific fields.
+Database providers are allowed to define their own metadata properties in :field:`x-optimade-metadata-definition`, but they MUST use the database-specific prefix even for metadata for database-specific fields.
-For example, the metadata property definition of the field :field:`_exmpl_example_field` MUST NOT define a metadata field named, e.g., :field:`accuracy`, but rather need to be name the field, e.g., :field:`_exmpl_accuracy`.
+For example, the metadata property definition of the field :field:`_exmpl_example_field` MUST NOT define a metadata field named, e.g., :field:`accuracy`; the field rather needs to be named, e.g., :field:`_exmpl_accuracy`.
 The reason for this limitation is to avoid name collisions with standard metadata fields defined by the OPTIMADE standard that apply also to database-specific data fields.

 If an implementation supports the metadata field, it SHOULD return the metadata field whenever the property to which the metadata field belongs is returned.